European Pastries, Ranked

 Americans aren't the only ones who love a good, old-fashion apple dessert.
 The Austrians invented the apfelstrudel, or apple strudel.
 Created for the Hapsburg family, the strudel quickly spread around the world.

 The flaky phyllo crust is wrapped around diced apples and cinnamon then topped with powdered sugar.
+Enjoy it in Bavaria and Northern Italy as well.

 9. Portuguese Pastel de Nata